 Benefits of Treatment Over Prison

 Alternative sentencing recognizes that drug addiction can turn the best of people into criminals, and provides addicts with the hope of recovery and building a meaningful and productive life.
-For many drug offenders, alternative sentencing allows for their first real chance to undergo medically supervised rehab.
-Furthermore, the likelihood of reoffending when alternative sentencing is employed is significantly less.
+For many drug offenders, alternative sentencing allows for their first real chance to undergo medically-supervised rehab.
+Furthermore, the likelihood of reoffending under alternative sentencing is employed is significantly less.
 Jail can have severe negative effects on the individual, including difficulty finding employment, financial difficulty, emotional trauma, alienation from the larger community, and difficulty transitioning into the environment upon release.
 Alternative sentencing allows offenders to remain in the community, spend time with their loved ones, and play a part in society.

 In addition to benefiting the individual, alternative sentencing offers advantages for the community.
 Alternative sentencing programs cost less than prison, and can save the state up to $58,816 per offender.
-A 2006 UK study indicated that “every dollar spent treating a drug user can save another 10 over the following two years by reducing crime and its costs”.
+A 2006 UK study indicated that “every dollar spent treating a drug user can save another 10 over the following two years by reducing crime and its costs.”
 A Research Triangle Institute study in New York found that when 150 offenders were diverted to a drug treatment program instead of jail, the state saved over $7 million.
 Other advantages include diverting nonviolent offenders and only using prison space for truly dangerous criminals.

 Finding the Best Court-Approved Recovery Programs